andybywire/sanity-plugin-taxonomy-manager/docs/documentation.md

 ### Options

 The `baseURI` option allows you to set a default URI (Uniform Resource Identifier) for new concepts and concept schemes.
-Unique identifiers allow for the clear an unambiguous identification of concepts across namespaces, for example between `https://shipparts.com/vocab/Bow` and `https://wrappingsupplies.com/vocab/Bow`.
+Unique identifiers allow for the clear and unambiguous identification of concepts across namespaces, for example between `https://shipparts.com/vocab/Bow` and `https://wrappingsupplies.com/vocab/Bow`.
 The base URI of these concepts is `https://shipparts.com/vocab/` and `https://wrappingsupplies.com/vocab/`, respectively.

 - In most cases, it makes sense for your base URI to be a directory or subdirectory of your website.
 - In all cases, the URI you choose should be in a domain that you control.